Wonders of Wake Island

-This atoll is one of most isolated and also one of the oldest coral atolls in the world.
+This atoll is one of the most isolated and also one of the oldest coral atolls in the world.

-Islands have beautiful beaches and fine lagoon with extremely clean water and excellent sights for divers.
-The nature in the reefs is little disturbed.
+Islands have beautiful beaches and a fine lagoon with extremely clean water and excellent sights for divers.
+The nature in the reefs is nearly pristine.

 The only known endemic bird of this atoll – the flightless Wake Island Rail (Gallirallus wakensis) was exterminated by the starving Japanese soldiers in 1945.

 Dramatic events took place on the island during the World War, in 1941 – 1945, when the American garrison was overpowered by the Japanese army and the island was occupied.
-Many people lost their lives on the island during warfare.
+Many people lost their lives on the island during the warfare.